Miami's Top 10 Boat-Up Restaurants to Dock and Dine

 Zuma Miami

-And if your boat is on the larger side, you'll feel right at home at the Lido Bayside Grill.
-They have a few hundred feet of dock space available for boats up to 40 feet, which you can use on a first-come, first-served basis for a docking fee of $50 for the first four hours, which is plenty of time to relax and enjoy a laid-back meal along with a few delicious cocktails in a peaceful waterfront setting with amazing music courtesy of resident DJs.
+And if you're looking for a yacht restaurant in Miami, you'll feel right at home at the Lido Bayside Grill.
+They have a few hundred feet of dock space available for boats up to 40 feet, which you can use on a first-come, first-served basis for a docking fee of $100 for the first four hours and $50 for each additional hour.
+This gives you plenty of time to relax and enjoy a laid-back meal along with a few delicious cocktails in a peaceful setting with amazing music.
+Or if you want to take a dip in the pool and use the spa.
+By the way, South Beach is a very popular neighborhood for all boat owners as it has a great choice of condos with boat slips.

 Baia Beach Club